 Patellofemoral Pain Syndrome

-Should your doctor require a closer look, the following tests may be conducted:
+Should your doctor require a closer look, the following tests may be ordered:

-- X-ray These can be taken from different angles to show when your kneecap is off-track.
+- X-rays: Taking images from different angles can show when your kneecap goes off track.

-- Magnetic Resonance Imaging (MRI) This is an effective tool that may be used to see if your pain is due to bone, cartilage or muscle problems.
-MRI results are usually available in two days.
+- Magnetic resonance imaging (MRI): This valuable tool can reveal whether your pain is due to bone, cartilage or muscle problems.

-- Arthroscopy During this test, the doctor inserts a tiny camera into your knee in order to gather more details about the state of your knee area.
-This is done on an outpatient basis and is relatively pain-free.
+- Arthroscopy: During this test, the doctor inserts an arthroscope – an instrument with a tiny camera – into your knee to visualize details about the joint.
+This is done on an outpatient basis and causes minimal discomfort.

 UCSF Health medical specialists have reviewed this information.
 It is for educational purposes only and is not intended to replace the advice of your doctor or other health care provider.
 We encourage you to discuss any questions or concerns you may have with your provider.